larvuz2/physics-character-controller-3d/README.md

 ## Updates

 This project has been updated with improved physics handling and better character controls.
 The character now responds more naturally to environmental collisions and has smoother movement transitions.

+The latest update includes Netlify deployment configuration for easy hosting and sharing of the project.